-For this, we need to check that hypotheses (A1)--(A5) of \cite[Theorem 2]{VdDWatmough2002} are satisfied.
-Hypotheses (A1)--(A4) follow from the procedure used to derive $F$ and $V$ in the computation of $\mathcal{R}_v$.
-Therefore, all we need to check is that the system without disease has the disease-free equilibrium (locally) asymptotically stable.
-In the absence of disease, \eqref{sys:general_form_v} is the linear system,
+\begin{remark} Because the reproduction number $\R_v$ \eqref{eq:R0_vaccination} is derived from the spectral radius of the next-generation matrix, it depends only on the Jacobian of the system evaluated at the disease-free equilibrium $\bE_0$.
+The partial derivative of the Allee effect term with respect to $W$ evaluated at $W=0$ is $-r_C$.
+Consequently, the local cholera dynamics near the origin are governed by this linear decay rate and $\R_v$ is identical to the formulation derived for a model with simple linear bacterial clearance as is frequently used. \end{remark}

-The matrix in this system is strictly diagonally dominant by columns, so it is invertible and there is a unique positive equilibrium, the disease-free equilibrium \eqref{eq:DFE_general}.
-Furthermore, as all diagonal entries are negative, the Gershgorin Theorem \cite{feingold1962block} implies that all eigenvalues are negative, so the disease-free equilibrium is always (locally) asymptotically stable, verifying that assumption (A5) in \cite[Theorem 2]{VdDWatmough2002} holds.
-The result follows.
+To consider the local asymptotic stability of the disease-free equilibrium $\bE_0$, we need to check that hypotheses (A1)--(A5) of \cite[Theorem 2]{VdDWatmough2002} are satisfied.
+Hypotheses (A1)--(A4) follow from the procedure used to derive $F$ and $U$ in the computation of $\R_v$.
+Therefore, all we need to check is that the system without disease has the disease-free equilibrium locally asymptotically stable.
+In the absence of disease, \eqref{sys:general_form_v} is the linear system

-Let us now consider the global asymptotic stability of $\bE_0$ when $\R_0<1$.
-To do this, we show that the function
+The matrix in this system is strictly diagonally dominant by columns, so it is invertible and there is a unique positive equilibrium, the disease-free equilibrium $\bE_0$.
+Furthermore, as all diagonal entries are negative, the Gershgorin Theorem \cite{feingold1962block} implies that all eigenvalues are negative, so the disease-free equilibrium is always locally asymptotically stable, verifying that assumption (A5) in \cite[Theorem 2]{VdDWatmough2002} holds.